AI Ethical Use Policy

 4. Bias, Equity, and Language

 AI tools are trained on data that may not represent every voice equally.
 Speech recognition can be less accurate for some accents, dialects, and bilingual or code-switched conversation, and note-drafting tools can carry cultural assumptions about what is "normal" or relevant.
-We are aware of these limitations.
+We are aware of these limitations and we take them seriously.

 5. The Independent Clinician Model